 “During my time in the industry, I’ve expanded my digital marketing skills, particularly my email marketing skills.
 I have a real strength in delivering emails that make people take action.
 I believe that these skills are best highlighted by my recent email marketing campaign, in which I increased our conversion rate by 10%.

 “My previous organisation helped me develop the digital skills I have today.
 However, I believe that for the sake of progressing my expertise further, it’s time to move on.
 Therefore, I’ve commenced my job search to look for a more challenging role within a fast-paced global organisation, where there is plenty of room for me to grow as a marketing professional.
 That’s why I was so pleased to be invited to interview for this role.”

 Knowing how to introduce yourself in an interview takes preparation.
 After all, practice makes perfect.
 By preparing and practising your answer in advance, you’ll help to minimise nerves and know exactly what to say to make a good first impression.
 You’ll share a concise and positive answer that tells your potential employer why you deserve this role and why you are a good fit for the organisation.
-Rather than falling back on personal information, which isn’t relevant, you’ll practise answering tell me about yourself in a way that focuses on your skills and experience and shows the interviewer why you are the best person for the position and company.
+Rather than falling back on personal details, which aren't relevant, you’ll practice answering “tell me about yourself” in a way that focuses on your skills and experience and shows the interviewer why you are the best person for the position and company.

 For more interview advice download your copy of the Hays Interview Guide below.

 Interview Guide Download form